boredsquirrel/Linux/secure-second-profile.md

 **sudo**: a way to use root privileges as a normal user, you need the root password for that.
 Standard behavior.

 ### Home directory
 This is the folder in which a normal user can write.
 It is recommended to stay in this directory all the time when possible.
-Only normal exception is the install of apps, which can be automated.
+Only normal exception is the install/ updating of apps, which can be automated.

 in commands instead of `/home/USERNAME/` you can write `~/`